-Multi-access edge computing (MEC) and network functions virtualization (NFV) share characteristics but are not quite the same.
+Multi-access edge computing (MEC), now only referred to as edge computing or the edge, and network functions virtualization (NFV) share characteristics but are not quite the same.
 Used together, however, they elevate computing capacity to meet the increased consumer and business networking demands.
-MEC is the term used to denote computing on the edge of the network.
+Edge computing is the term used to denote computing on the edge of the network.
 It’s a distributed cloud that’s closer to end users, because the network’s edge is located at base stations, such as radio towers and micro-data centers.
 NFV decouples network functions from hardware to run on software to support a virtualized infrastructure.

-MEC’s infrastructure is also based on a virtualized platform similar to NFV’s but with a mobile-focused software application platform.
-Both MEC and NFV‘s infrastructure features stackable components and each has a virtualization layer.
+Edge computing’s infrastructure is also based on a virtualized platform similar to NFV’s but with a mobile-focused software application platform.
+Both the edge and NFV‘s infrastructure features stackable components and each has a virtualization layer.
 They may operate independently or in conjunction with each other.
-The European Telecommunications Standards Institute’s (ETSI) white paper stresses that with the similarities between MEC and NFV’s infrastructures is “beneficial to reuse the infrastructure and infrastructure management of NFV to the largest extent possible, by hosting both VNFs (Virtual Network Functions) and MEC applications on the same platform.”
-In fact, part of the MEC standardization, MEC 003, mentions that MEC architecture will be able to incorporate NFV architecture to enhance the computing experience.
-Review how MEC and NFV used together can bring about certain benefits.
+The European Telecommunications Standards Institute’s (ETSI) white paper stresses that with the similarities between the edge and NFV’s infrastructures is “beneficial to reuse the infrastructure and infrastructure management of NFV to the largest extent possible, by hosting both VNFs (Virtual Network Functions) and edge applications on the same platform.”
+In fact, part of the edge standardization, MEC 003, mentions that edge architecture will be able to incorporate NFV architecture to enhance the computing experience.
+Review how the edge and NFV used together can bring about certain benefits.

-MEC’s Low Latency Plus NFV’s Scalability Delivers Dynamic Computing
+Edge Computing’s Low Latency + NFV’s Scalability = Dynamic Computing

-The converging of MEC and NFV offers a potent solution to modern computing by ensuring speed and reliability to the end users.
+The converging of the edge and NFV offers a potent solution to modern computing by ensuring speed and reliability to the end users.
 Here are the areas this powerful duo will elevate:

 Scalability + Low Latency

-One of the consequential benefits of using both MEC and NFC is the combination of scalability and low latency.
+One of the consequential benefits of using both the edge and NFV is the combination of scalability and low latency.
 NFV delivers scalability for networking computing, scaling in and out the network’s resources depending on need and application usage.
-MEC offers low latency.
+Edge computing offers low latency.
 The latency time from transmitting data to the data center and back to the end user is shortened since the edge is closer to the user, thus creating a faster computing experience for the end user.
 Combined, these two characteristics deliver a dynamic, quick, and reliable computing.
-Another perk of MEC and NFV’s scalability is that data can either remain at the edge of the network or data can be offloaded to the cloud when computing demands peak.
+Another perk of edge computing and NFV’s scalability is that data can either remain at the edge of the network or data can be offloaded to the cloud when computing demands peak.